-- Transportation of personal items to the finish line
+- Transportation of personal items from the race’s start to the finish locations

-- Fundraising tips leading up to the race
+- Tons of support and encouragement leading up to and during the race

 Our Mission: The Family Place delivers comprehensive programs designed to strengthen positive relationships, teach essential skills and promote enduring healthy growth for families with young children in the Upper Valley and surrounding communities.